Accommodation strategies

 • Remove any non-essential functions of the job.

-• Manage expectations by helping the employee develop a schedule that indicates the amount of time you and the employee feel should be spent on required tasks each week; review this against the actual time spent and make adjustments for future work as required.
+• Manage expectations by helping the employee develop a schedule.
+This should include the amount of time you and the employee feel should be spent on required tasks each week.
+Review this against the actual time spent, and make adjustments for future work as required.

 Problem solving and analysis